haskell-distributed/distributed-process/README.md

 ## Getting Help / Raising Issues

-Please visit our [bug tracker](../../issues) to submit issues.
+Please visit the [bug tracker](https://github.com/haskell-distributed/distributed-process/issues) to submit issues.
+You can contact the distributed-haskell@googlegroups.com mailing list for help and comments.

-If you'd like to talk to a human, please contact us at the distributed-haskell mailing list in the first instance - distributed-haskell@googlegroups.com.

 ## License

-distributed-process is made available under a 3-clause BSD-style license.
+This package is made available under a 3-clause BSD-style license.